OpenMic · FluentPlay

 Override propagates immediately through all counters, filters, and session metrics.
 Every data point is editable — auto-detection is a starting point, not a verdict.

-Roadmap: speaker model training Ground truth assignments accumulate into a speaker-specific recognition model — improving accuracy on that speaker's idiolect and reducing false positive rate over time.
+Roadmap: speaker model training SLP override assignments accumulate into a speaker-specific recognition model — improving accuracy on that speaker's idiolect and reducing the false-flag rate over time.

 OpenMic · FluentPlay